awwright/http-progress/README.md

 This includes a proof-of-concept written for Node.js.
 As of Node.js v12.4.0, a patch is required to expose headers in 1xx interim status requests.

 * demo/client-lib.js - Simple library similar to Node.js http.request
-* demo/httpd.js - Server implementing resumable requests, the byteranges PATCH type, and progress of long-running responses, and a test suite with various endpoints that respond in different ways
+* demo/httpd.js - Server implementing resumable requests, the message/byterange PATCH type, and progress of long-running responses, and a test suite with various endpoints that respond in different ways
 * demo/test-run-suite.sh - start a server and run all the clients
 * demo/test-runner-client.sh - connect to and run the server's testing endpoints